 As an avid contact wearer, I use saline solution to rinse my contacts daily before each use.
-Recently, a friend told my that many commercial saline solutions contain preservatives, which could effect the overall health of my eye.
+Recently, a friend told me that many commercial saline solutions contain preservatives, which could affect the overall health of my eye.
 Is this something I should be concerned about?
 The saline I use has always felt comfortable so I never thought it could pose a problem.

 — teary eyed and tentative